flamenl/clean/readme.md

 Of course this is somewhat inspired by the [frameworkless movement](https://www.frameworklessmovement.org/).

 ## Development setup
-Nginx is used for know with php 8.1.
+Nginx is used for now in combination with php 8.1.

 ```bash
 docker-compose up